 You have to have all of the following documentation with you at the inspection: NJ salvage title in your name, a copy of the application form, bills of sale, photographs, work order that shows the repairs, VINs for new and used parts list, along with detailed descriptions.

 If the vehicle has flood damage, you need to have a damage report from the insurance company.
-If it is a theft recovery vehicle, you will need to have a theft report from the agency that recovered it.
+For a theft recovery vehicle, you will need to have a theft report from the agency that recovered it.

 If they can meet all of the requirements and pass the inspection, it is possible to have the title converted to an operable salvage title.
 The inspections will generally take about an hour, and the owner is not able to observe the inspection.